Laser Focal Therapy for Prostate Cancer

 We see each patient again according to our rigorous follow-up protocol.
 This includes follow-up imaging, biopsy and PSA monitoring.

-- The DynaTRIM device is calibrated to the images, and the parameters (knobs) are adjusted to an appropriate three-dimensional approach.
+- A surgical device (DynaTRIM) is calibrated to the MRI images, and the parameters are adjusted to an appropriate three-dimensional approach to target the tumor(s).

-- The thin, 1.85mm cooling cannula and FDA cleared laser fiber is then placed into the target through the inner channel of the rectal probe under MRI guidance.
-Continuous bladder irrigation (CBI) may be performed.
-The laser is then applied at low power “test dose” to confirm appropriate location with the heat from the laser being monitored with real time MRI thermometry in two separate planes.
+- The laser is then applied at low power “test dose” to confirm appropriate location with the heat from the laser being monitored with real time MRI thermometry in two separate planes.
 Only after this final confirmation, the team will increase the laser to treatment level power, monitor the tissue being ablated and make appropriate adjustments to contour the ablation zone.

 - The laser fiber is usually then repositioned multiple times to provide overlapping ablations.
 Because we believe in obtaining wide margins, we will usually perform many overlapping ablations.